-Let's continue this theme in John 7:1.
+Let us continue this theme in John 7.
 We will see here an incident that occurred in the life of Jesus Christ that shows the truth of what I am saying—that seeing is not believing.

-After these things Jesus walked in Galilee; for He did not walk in Judea, because the Jews sought to kill Him.
+John 7:1 After these things Jesus walked in Galilee; for He did not want to walk in Judea, because the Jews sought to kill Him.

 Can you think of the incongruity of that?
-God in the flesh, whom they didn't recognize, didn't identify, they sought to kill!
+God in the flesh, whom they did not recognize, did not identify, they sought to kill!

 In John 7:4, His brothers give Him instructions regarding what they thought that He ought to do with His life—that He should not keep Himself secret.

-Those of His own family, who lived with Him day in and day out, didn't believe in Him!
-That's pretty hard to believe, isn't it?
+Those of His own family, who lived with Him day in and day out, did not believe in Him!
+That is pretty hard to believe, is it not?
 That somebody living with God would not recognize—did not see—Him as God!

 He finally went to the Feast of Tabernacles, as it says, going there secretly.

-There was much murmuring among the people concerning Him.
+John 7:12 And there was much complaining among the people concerning Him.
 Some said, "He is good"; others said, "No, on the contrary, He deceives the people."
-(John 7:12)

 God in the flesh deceiving?
-Doesn't that show you that there was no recognition?
+Does that not show you that there was no recognition?

-The people answered and said, "You have a demon: Who is seeking to kill you?"
-(John 7:20)
+John 7:20 The people answered and said, "You have a demon.
+Who is seeking to kill you?"

-That comes pretty close to blasphemy, doesn't it?
+That comes pretty close to blasphemy, does it not?
 Accusing God of being a destructive demon!

-Therefore many from the crowd, when they heard this saying, said, "Truly this is the Prophet."
+John 7:40-44 Therefore many from the crowd, when they heard this saying, said, "Truly this is the Prophet."
 [Ah, a ray of hope, a ray of light.
 Some were beginning to get glimmers of understanding here.]
-But others said, "This is the Christ."
+Others said, "This is the Christ."
 But some said, "Will the Christ come out of Galilee?
 Has not the Scripture said that the Christ comes from the seed of David and from the town of Bethlehem, where David was?"
 So there was a division among the people because of Him.
 Now some of them wanted to take Him, but no one laid hands on Him.
-(John 7:40-43)

 Look at all the opinions that people held about Him.
 In Matthew 16 Jesus asks Peter, "Who do men say that I am?"
 His answer is, "Some say you are John the Baptist.
 Others say you are Jeremiah, or one of the prophets."
 There was much confusion regarding His identity!

-If He can't be clearly identified, how can He possibly be worshiped?
+If He cannot be clearly identified, how can He possibly be worshipped?
 How can people possibly say that they see Him—that is, in the sense of comprehending or understanding that He is an absolutely vital part of our lives?
 For you and me, He is so vital!
 He is in us, and He is interested in every aspect of our lives.

-Let's go to Matthew 13:53-57.
+Let us go to Matthew 13.
 This follows right on the heels of very fine teaching in which He used parables.

-Now it came to pass, when Jesus had finished these parables, that He departed from there.
-When he had come to his own country [right into Galilee, where He grew up], He taught them in their synagogue, so that they were astonished and said, "Where did this Man get this wisdom, and these mighty works?
-Is not this the carpenter's son?
+Matthew 13:53-57 Now it came to pass, when Jesus had finished these parables, that He departed from there.
+When He had come to His own country [right into Galilee, where He grew up], He taught them in their synagogue, so that they were astonished and said, "Where did this Man get this wisdom and these mighty works?
+Is this not the carpenter's son?
 Is not His mother called Mary?
 And His brothers James, Joses, Simon, and Judas?
 And His sisters, are they not all with us?
 Where then did this Man get all these things?"
 So they were offended at Him.

-He didn't turn people on in a positive way, brethren.
+He did not turn people on in a positive way, brethren.
 Overwhelming evidence from Scripture is that mankind did not see Him.
 They were perplexed or disturbed; there were divisions created; some were outright offended.

 We are beginning to see an application to you and me.
-Will He be working in our lives if we don't see Him?
-If we don't recognize Him?
-If we don't understand His purpose, what He is working out in you and me?
-I don't think so!
+Will He be working in our lives if we do not see Him?
+If we do not recognize Him?
+If we do not understand His purpose, what He is working out in you and me?
+I do not think so!
 Brethren, we have come out of a world in which there is just as much, if not more, confusion today regarding Him, regarding His identity, as there was when He was walking on the earth.
 My concern is not whether we can identify Him, because I think that we have identified Him as the Christ.
 We see the real Jesus.
 My concern is to whether we see Him as a vital part of our lives.